coffeecupapp/api/Sections/User Assignments.md

 ## Archive A User Assignment

-Archiving a user assignment cascades to all time entries associated that are associated to both the user and project.
+**Archiving a task assignment cascades to time entries that are associated to both this project and user** (see Time Tracking Section)
+You can't create new or edit existing entries for archived user assignments.

 `PUT /v1/userAssignments/#{userAssignment_id}`